View additional articles on Cervelo Cycles bike models here.

 “R” Series Road Bikes by Cervelo Cycles:

 Cervelo “R” series road bikes are designed around creating a performance based chassis that provides as balanced a ride as possible.
 By “balanced”, we mean not focusing on just one or two variables at the expense of others.
 The Cervelo “R” series bikes provide the smoothest ride, laterally stiffest platform, and lightest frames in Cervelo’s offerings.
-While being very race proven, the “R” series bikes are Cervelo’s most versatile road bikes.
-They make an excellent platform for most enthusiasts and recreational riders as they do everything quite well – snappy drivetrain response, compliant and smooth ride, excellent main triangle torsional stiffness, a versatile geometry that fits a variety of riders well, low frame weight and better aerodynamics than standard round tubing are all hallmarks of Cervelo “R” series bikes.
+The R series bikes make an excellent platform for most enthusiasts and recreational riders as they do everything quite well – snappy drivetrain response, compliant and smooth ride, excellent main triangle torsional stiffness, a versatile geometry that fits a variety of riders well, low frame weight and better aerodynamics than standard round tubing are all hallmarks of Cervelo “R” series bikes.
 From a fit perspective, the Cervelo R3 and R5 received some nice geometry changes (more stack and a little less reach) in 2011 that helped the bikes fit a wider array of riders well.

 As of 2016, the workhorse Cervelo R3 is even available in both a caliper brake or disc brakes depending on your preference and use.